WPMedia/klaxon/docs/local_setup_sans_docker.md

 ```
 bin/dev
 ```

-If you get an error related to `puma` and/or trying to connect to an occupied port, it could be because your OS is using port 5000 for Airplay.
-Follow [these instructions](https://medium.com/pythonistas/port-5000-already-in-use-macos-monterey-issue-d86b02edd36c) to turn off Airplay and liberate that port.

 Now, you should be able to go to [localhost:5000](http://localhost:5000/) in your web browser and see Klaxon's welcome screen pop up.
 You'll want to manually add a webpage or two to watch at [watching/pages/new](http://localhost:5000/watching/pages/new).
 For development purposes, you'll probably want to pick a site that updates pretty regularly.
 We use [http://www.timeanddate.com/](http://www.timeanddate.com/).